 How can you get involved?

 Each year the Ocean Exploration trust selects interns in Data Loggers, Seafloor Mappers, ROV pilots or Video Engineers.
 These undergrad, graduate students or recent graduates will receive hands on training at-sea aboard the E/V Nautilus along side scientists, engineers, students and educators.
 All internships include a paid participant stipend.
 Check out more here!
+You can also learn more about the internship experience from former intern Samantha-Lynn Martinez here!